wso2/docs-is/en/docs/guides/adaptive-auth/tenant-based-adaptive-auth.md

-# Configure Tenant-Based Adaptive Authentication
+# Configure tenant-based adaptive authentication

 This page guides you through configuring tenant-based adaptive authentication for a sample web application.